Insights

 2. Remote Working Daily Allowance Reporting

 Employers providing a tax-free payment of €3.20 per day to employees for each day worked from home, subject to specific conditions, must report this Remote Working Daily Allowance.
-Reporting entails the amount paid and the number of days.
+Reporting entails the date paid, the amount paid and the number of days.

 3. Travel and Subsistence Reporting